 - General Fee: A fee to support certain costs related to Auxiliary facilities and other matters.
 Costs supported include payments for improvements and enhancements for facilities within the Auxiliary Facilities System (including repair and replacement), utilities costs, overhead and employment-related costs and allowances for University and Campus overhead, eligible grant programs, and capital financing and related costs.

-- Service Fee: A fee to support salaries, programming, general expenses, and utilities for campus Auxiliary Service units; such as Campus Recreation, the Illini Union, and the State Farm Center.
+- Service Fee: A fee to support salaries, programming, general expenses, and utilities for campus Auxiliary Service units; such as Campus Recreation, the Illini Union, Student Legal Services, and the State Farm Center.

-Note: Students exempt from this fee because they are registered in credit range III or IV (less than 3 hours for Summer) may obtain these services by paying the semester fee at a cashier’s window in 100 Henry Administration Building.
+Note: Students exempt from this fee, because they are registered in credit range III or IV (less than 3 hours for Summer) for a semester, may obtain these services by paying the semester fee online.
+Pay Service Fee

-Note: Students exempt from this fee because they are enrolled in credit range III or IV (less than 3 hours for Summer) may obtain these services by paying the semester fee at the McKinley Health Center Business Office by the appropriate deadline for the term.
+Note: Students exempt from this fee, because they are enrolled in credit range III or IV (less than 3 hours for Summer) for a semester, may obtain these services by paying the semester fee at the McKinley Health Center Business Office by the appropriate deadline for the term.

 - Health Insurance Fee: A fee that covers the cost of premiums to the insurance carrier and the cost of administering the group sickness and accident plan which provides world-wide coverage.
 University health insurance coverage is not available for students enrolled in fully online programs.

 Note: Contact the Student Insurance Office for information about waiver and deadlines.